hugoroy/blog/a-small-lesson-about-patent-fud.md

-% A (small) lesson about patent FUD.
+% A (small) lesson about patent FUD
 % Hugo Roy
 % 2013-04-16